Osiris-Team/A/README.md

-## Core philosophy
+## Core Ideas
- - No standard library, provide independent packages instead.
+ - Tiny standard library, to keep the focus on language development.
+This will change once the language is more mature.
  - Allow easy use of GPU and hardware acceleration, instead of only writing CPU code.
+ - Provide cross-platform methods for all input and output devices, like (touch-)screens, keyboards, files, etc.
+ - Include a dependency management system and provide an online repository.
+ - Include a build-tool and make compilation frictionless.
  - Performance and readability have the same importance.
- - Provide cross-platform methods for all input and output devices, like (touch-)screens, keyboards, files, etc.
  - Encourage the use of event listeners.
- - Include a dependency management system.

 ## Status
 - No release yet, still in early development.